 This is a free service and no registration is required.
 If you see the AccessAble logo on any of our webpages, click on it to find up to date access information about that service or venue.

-Shopmobility Basingstoke provides facilities for those with mobility issues.
-It has a wide range of scooters and wheelchairs available for all abilities.
+For those with mobility issues Shopmobility Basingstoke has a wide range of scooters and wheelchairs available for all abilities.

 Their friendly staff and volunteers will help you choose the right equipment and explain how to use it.
 Registration is quick and easy.
 Equipment can be hired for a small fee, either for the day or for holidays or weekends away.